Eldaen/FirstSwiftPlayground/README.md

 # FirstSwiftPlayground
-Learning swift, testing stuff, no classes yet.
+Learning swift, testing stuff.

+In this repo you can find a few different projects and playgrounds where I test and practice some stuff.

+Gallery - Storyboard practice, some simple UI.